 Especially during 4K shooting, the recording time may be shorter under low temperature conditions.
 Warm up the battery pack or replace it with a new battery.

 Notes on playing movies on other devices

-XAVC S movies can be played back only on XAVC S-supported devices.
+XAVC HS and XAVC S movies can only be played back on compatible devices.

 Notes on recording/playback